javierv/swissfork/README.markdown

 * Byes.
 * Colour preferences (for chess tournaments).
-* Support exchanges for more than one player in a bracket.
 * API to manage a whole tournament and not just a round.